 "Baseball's Last Hero: 21 Clemente Stories" is a low budget movie on the life of baseball icon Roberto Clemente.
 The film was a labor of love made by volunteers on a shoestring budget.
 Two-time Olympian Jamie Nieto plays the role of Clemente, and Bravo's Project Runway Winner Marilinda Rivera portrays his wife Vera Clemente.
-The indie-film got a bigger blessing than Sundance, Variety, or the Hollywood Reporter when Pope Francis contacted director Richard Rossi about the film's portrayal of Clemente's humanitarian sacrifice.
-Maria Ramirez obtained an exclusive interview with Rossi for Catholic News Wire to reflect on the film's impact, felt all the way to the Vatican and to ask about Rossi's new upcoming film on religion, "Canaan Land," a controversial exploration of the false prophets of our day.
+The indie-film got a bigger blessing than Sundance, Variety, or the Hollywood Reporter when representatives of Pope Francis contacted director Richard Rossi about the film Maria Ramirez obtained an exclusive interview with Rossi for Catholic News Wire to reflect on the film's impact, felt all the way to the Vatican.

 CNW: When the letters arrived from Pope Francis, what was your reaction?